-As an interim topic for consideration, the Commission chair, Representative Mary Murphy, has designated a review of the Commission's Principles of Pension Policy in light of pension legislation enacted during the period 1997-2007.
+As an interim topic for consideration during the 2007-2008 interim, the Commission chair, Representative Mary Murphy, designated a review of the Commission's Principles of Pension Policy in light of pension legislation enacted during the period 1997-2008.
+The Commission began consideration of the topic during the 2007-2008 interim but did not complete its consideration of the topic before the start of the legislative session.
+The Commission chair has designated a continuation of the topic for the 2008-2009 interim.

 The interim topic is not a direct outgrowth of any pension legislation during the 2007 legislative session, but represents an opportunity for the Legislative Commission on Pensions and Retirement to provide guidance to future Commissions by reviewing its Principles of Pension Policy in light of pension legislation enacted since the last review of the Principles in 1995-1996.

-The Commission meeting is the second scheduled consideration of the topic by the Commission.
+The Commission meeting is the third scheduled consideration of the topic by the Commission.
 The initial consideration occurred during the August 20, 2007 Commission meeting.
-The Commission staff anticipates that the topic will necessitate three or four Commission staff issue memoranda.
+The second consideration of the topic by the Commission occurred on December 6, 2007.
+The Commission staff anticipates that the topic will necessitate one or two additional Commission staff issue memoranda.

-This Commission staff issue memorandum is the second issue memorandum related to the interim topic.
-The initial Commission staff issue memorandum summarized the history of the Legislative Commission on Pensions and Retirement, summarized the initial development of the Principles of Pension Policy by the Commission, summarized the 1995-1996 reformulation by a Commission-sponsored working group of the Principles of Pension Policy, and broadly identified pension legislation enacted during the 1997-2007 legislative sessions that were at some variance with the 1995-1996 pension policy principles or that raised policy areas which were not specifically addressed in the current policy principles.
+This Commission staff issue memorandum is the fourth issue memorandum related to the interim topic.
+The initial Commission staff issue memorandum summarized the history of the Legislative Commission on Pensions and Retirement, summarized the initial development of the Principles of Pension Policy by the Commission, summarized the 1995-1996 reformulation by a Commission-sponsored working group of the Principles of Pension Policy, and broadly identified pension legislation enacted during the 1997-2008 legislative sessions that were at some variance with the 1995-1996 pension policy principles or that raised policy areas which were not specifically addressed in the current policy principles.

-This Commission staff issue memorandum provides a more detailed policy discussion of those current pension policy principles that may need either revision or restatement in light of public pension legislation recently recommended by the Commission and enacted by the Legislature.
+The second Commission staff issue memorandum provided a more detailed policy discussion of those current pension policy principles that may need either revision or restatement in light of public pension legislation recently recommended by the Commission and enacted by the Legislature.
+The third Commission staff issue memorandum, accompanying this memorandum, updated the initial issue memorandum based on the 2008 session pension legislation.
+This memorandum updates the second Commission staff issue memorandum to incorporate a discussion of potential accommodations in the policy principles arising out of the 2008 session pension legislation.